Table of Contents

 Lendwise

+Lendwise offers loans primarily to UK residents, but they consider applications from other European or international candidates on a case-by-case basis.
+They don't require a co-signer, collateral, or guarantees, and there are no penalties for early repayment.
 Their loans cover all Saïd Business School programs, both part-time and full-time, allowing borrowers to access funds ranging from £5,000 to £100,000 for up to 10 years.
 You can borrow up to 85% of course fees and certain living costs.
 Full-time courses have a grace period of up to six months after studies before repayments start, subject to approval.

 Prodigy Finance

 Prodigy Finance offers loans to students from 150 different nationalities.
 They don't require a co-signer, collateral, or guarantees, making it accessible to many students.
 There are no penalties for repaying the loan early; conditions are determined based on individual assessments.
+They conduct cross-border credit assessments to determine eligibility.
+For MBA programs, students can borrow up to 100% of course fees and living costs.

-- Hospitality industry: Oxford is a city that attracts many tourists, and the hospitality industry is a popular option for part-time work.
+Oxford is a city that attracts many tourists, and the hospitality industry is a popular option for part-time work.
 Opportunities can range from working in a hotel, restaurant, or café.
 Depending on the position and experience, the hourly rate for hospitality jobs in Oxford typically ranges from £8-£12 per hour.

-Tutoring: As an Oxford MBA student, you can tutor undergraduate students in your area of expertise.
+As an Oxford MBA student, you can tutor undergraduate students in your area of expertise.
 This can be an excellent way to hone your skills and earn a decent income.
 The pay for tutoring varies depending on the subject and the student's level but can range from £20-£40 per hour.

 Part-Time Job Sector | Hourly Salary | Weekly Salary (20 hours/week) | Monthly Salary (20 hours/week) |